hilbix/ansible/roles/README.md

 Bullshit bingo:

 - Some names are wrong and might change in future
+- And I am too lazy to add things I do not need yet

 Specialized roles:

 - Specialized roles are named after the main roles with `-` or `--` prefixed lowercase words to select what they do
   - Many of them are probably bullshit and will be incorporated into the main role using variables in future, probably
+  - Or with sub-tasks or whatever seems fit
 - Usually all `templates/` of these specialized roles are kept in the main role

 **WARNING!** Explicite language here: